-Insolvency proceedings are available for any insolvent undertaking (impresa), including corporations, limited liability companies and partnerships, provided that any of the following applies:
+Insolvency proceedings are available for any insolvent undertaking (impresa), including corporations, limited liability companies and partnerships, provided that:

-- The total annual value of its assets in the three financial years before filing the petition (or from its date of incorporation, if this was less than three years ago) exceeds EUR300,000. - The total annual value of its gross revenues in the three financial years before filing the petition (or from its date of incorporation, if this was less than three years ago) exceeds EUR200,000. - The total value of its liabilities (including debts not yet due) exceeds EUR500,000.
+- the total annual value of its assets in the three financial years before filing the petition (or from its date of incorporation, if this was less than three years ago) exceeds EUR300,000 (about US\$415,730); - the total annual value of its gross revenues in the three financial years before filing the petition (or from its date of incorporation, if this was less than three years ago) exceeds EUR200,000 (about US\$277,150); or - the total value of its liabilities (including debts not yet due) exceeds EUR500,000 (about US\$692,885).

-The following entities are not eligible for insolvency proceedings:
+The following entities are not eligible for a bankruptcy:

-- Individuals.
+- individuals;

-- Commercial farms.
+- commercial farms;

-- Public entities.
+- public entities;

-- Insurance companies, fiduciary companies and banking and financial institutions (these entities are subject to insolvency schemes governed by relevant supervisory authorities).
+- insurance companies, fiduciary companies and banking and financial institutions (these entities are subject to insolvency schemes governed by relevant supervisory authorities); and

-- In most cases, co-operatives and joint ventures (these entities are typically subject to separate insolvency schemes).
-For example, purely contractual joint ventures, and co-operatives that do not run a business activity (such as co-operatives between farmers or artisans), are not eligible.
+- in most cases, co-operatives and joint ventures (these entities are typically subject to separate insolvency schemes).
+For example, purely contractual joint ventures, and co-operatives that do not run a business activity (such as co-operatives between farmers or artisans) are not eligible.